COSD-PANDA/seaboard/src/_datasets/rtax-accounts.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-Account number and property address for Rental Unit Business Tax accounts that were paid for the current calendar year.
+Account number and property address for Rental Unit Business Tax accounts that are being billed, have an active status and have paid Rental Unit Business Tax in the current year.
 <!--more-->
 The Rental Unit Business Tax is an annual tax owed by anyone who owns, operates, or manages the rental of any residential real estate, including single- and multi-family residences, mobile homes, mobile home parks, trailers, trailer parks, apartments, bungalows, hotels, and motels.
-Billing statements for the upcoming year are typically sent in December, and the tax is usually due by March 1.
+Billing statements for the upcoming year are typically issued in January, and the tax is usually due by March 1.
+Visit [sandiego.gov/treasurer/payments/btax/](https://www.sandiego.gov/treasurer/payments/btax/) for information to pay your Rental Unit Business Tax.